muthoni-munge/sales-dashboard/README.md

 # Global Sales-dashboard-PowerBI

 ## Project Overview
-The data analysis project aims at analysing the sales performance of the global company with a key focus on Kenya to gain insights and deep undestanding on trends over the years so as to give data driven recommendations.
+The data analysis project aims at analysing the sales performance of the global company with a key focus on Kenya to gain insights and deep undestanding on trends over the years.

 ![powerbi](https://github.com/muthoni-munge/sales-dashboard/assets/163986206/198a1cff-ce1b-4d43-9fad-2193046a8ac6)